Skip to content ↓

 Component 2: Latin Literature and Sources (Themes).
 Written examination: I hour 15 minutes - 30% of qualification

 A prescription of Latin literature, both prose and verse, on a theme, together with prescribed ancient source materials on the same theme.
-A choice of one of two themes is offered e.g. Schools and Education or A Day at the Races.
+A choice of one of two themes is offered e.g. Love and Marriage or Heroes and Villains.
 This is an open book assessment and students will answer questions on the resources provided.

 Latin is taught to be read, not spoken.
 Students are taught to recognise and translate Latin words and passages.
 It requires concentration, absorption and attention to detail, which are valuable skills and character traits.